 There are a couple of reasons someone may be faced with a low credit score.
 Perhaps you may have had good credit in the past but are now experiencing a much lower credit score due to choices or life circumstances.
 Or, you may be building your credit for the first time as a young adult or as a newly single adult.
 Whatever the reason, you can rely on Scott Credit Union as your partner in building or reestablishing your credit.

 While there are several factors that affect your credit score, your payment history is the biggest piece of the puzzle.
 Make payments on time, and your score goes up!
-Here are four ways we can help improve your payment history and build your credit score.
+Here are three ways we can help improve your payment history and build your credit score.

 Pledge share loan